jbko6/ObsidianVault/Classes/Math 208/Things to put on notecard.md

 	You can construct a matrix $\left[\begin{array}{c|c}V&U\end{array}\right]$ and solve for the identity matrix on the left and you'll end up with $V^{-1}U$
 Diagonalization
 	An $n \times n$ matrix is only diagonalizable when it has $n$ linearly independent eigenvalues.
-	To diagonalize, set the eigenvalues in a diagonal matrix Then create a matrix with columns composed of the corresponding eigenvectors
+		The multiplicity of the eigenvalues when summed must be equal to the dimension of the matrix To diagonalize, set the eigenvalues in a diagonal matrix Then create a matrix with columns composed of the corresponding eigenvectors
 	$A=PDP^{-1}$
 		Where $P$ is a the eigenvector matrix and $D$ is the eigenvalue matrix There are many ways to diagonalize any one matrix
+A faster way to compute the eigenvalues of 2d matrix
+	$m\pm \sqrt{ m^2-p }$
+	Where $m$ is the mean of the diagonal entries (aka mean of the eigenvalues) and $p$ is the determinant of the matrix (aka the product of the eigenvalues)